 One of two things happens.
-Either you’ve already failed at your traditional New Year’s resolutions and you’re happy to restart, or you’re a person who’s more rigid about your commitments and so it feels weird to start this coming Monday instead of on the 1st.
+Either we’ve already failed at our traditional New Year’s resolutions and we’re happy to restart, or we’re a person who’s more rigid about our commitments and so it feels weird to start this coming Monday instead of on the 1st.
 But then, that was secretly my first lesson to you….

 I want to state that very clearly once more to make sure you’re going into this in a healthy, productive way: the people who are happier, more productive and more connected than you all still have death, disease, accidents, heartbreak, betrayals and trouble to deal with.
 Seriously.
 You don’t improve your life by making those things go away.

 You need to take today and really dispel the idea that you can truly “succeed.”
 If a champion athlete hasn’t won their first championship yet, are they succeeding or failing at the gym?
 Or, if they never won a championship but they met their partner at an athletic event, was that succeeding or failing?
 Did you really want the trophy more than the spouse?